mgtools/MicroKPNN-MT/README.md

 Multi-task microbiome-based knowledge-primed neural network

+## Dataset
+We employed the mBodyMap database, featuring 34,233 preprocessed samples from 56 projects and 25 diseases.
+The dataset underwent categorization of BMI and age data, yielding insightful patterns for analysis

 ## Usage

 **Step 1**: Clone the repo and unzip the datasets using the following commands: